Katie Couric: Today (1991–2006)

 In 1989, Couric joined Today as national political correspondent, becoming a substitute co-host in February 1991, when Norville went on maternity leave.
 Norville did not return and Couric became permanent co-anchor on April 5, 1991.
 In 1994, she became co-anchor of Now with Tom Brokaw and Katie Couric—an evening time weekly TV newsmagazine with Tom Brokaw—which was later terminated and folded into part of Dateline NBC, where her reports appeared regularly and she was named the anchor.
-She remained at Today and NBC News for fifteen years until May 31, 2006, when she announced that she would be going to CBS to anchor the CBS Evening News, becoming the first solo female anchor of the "Big Three" weekday nightly news broadcasts.
+She remained at Today and NBC News for fifteen years until May 31, 2006, when she announced that she would be going to CBS to anchor CBS Evening News, becoming the first solo female anchor of the "Big Three" weekday nightly news broadcasts.

 While at NBC, Couric occasionally filled in for Tom Brokaw and Brian Williams on NBC Nightly News.
 From 1989 to 1993, Couric also filled in for Connie Chung, Maria Shriver and for Garrick Utley and later Brian Williams and John Seigenthaler on the Weekend Edition of NBC Nightly News.
 In addition, during her time on Today, she served as a host of the annual Macy's Thanksgiving Day Parade for 14 years from 1991 to 2005.
-On June 17, 1997, Couric asked the Washington Post’s Bob Woodward about the Clinton "Chinagate" scandal: "Are members of the media, do you think, Bob, too scandal-obsessed, looking for something at every corner?"
+On June 17, 1997, Couric asked the Washington Posts Bob Woodward about the Clinton "Chinagate" scandal: "Are members of the media, do you think, Bob, too scandal-obsessed, looking for something at every corner?"

 Couric hosted or worked on a number of news specials, like Everybody's Business: America's Children in 1995.
 Similar entertainment specials were Legend to Legend Night: A Celebrity Cavalcade in 1993, and Harry Potter: Behind the Magic in 2001.
 Couric has also co-hosted the opening ceremonies of the Olympic Games.
 She has broadcast with Bob Costas, beginning with the 2000 Summer Olympics.

 Couric has interviewed many international political figures and celebrities, including presidents Gerald Ford, Jimmy Carter, George H. W. Bush, Bill Clinton and George W. Bush, and First Lady Barbara Bush.
 John F. Kennedy Jr. gave Couric his first and last interviews.

 Couric has won multiple television reporting awards throughout her career, including the Peabody Award for her series Confronting Colon Cancer.
 Couric has also interviewed former British Prime Minister Tony Blair, U.S. Secretary of State Hillary Rodham Clinton (her first television interview), Harry Potter author J.K.
 Rowling, and Laura Bush.

-On May 28, 2008, Couric made a return visit to Today, since leaving almost two years to the very day back on May 31, 2006.
+On May 28, 2008, Couric made a return visit to Today, almost two years to the day after leaving back on May 31, 2006.
 She made this appearance alongside her evening counterparts, NBC Nightly News' Brian Williams & ABC World News' Charles Gibson, to promote an organization called Stand Up to Cancer and raise cancer awareness on all three major television networks; ABC, CBS & NBC.
 Couric, Gibson and Williams made appearances together on all three major network morning shows, first on CBS's Early Show, then on NBC's Today and finally on ABC's Good Morning America.